BlueAndi/vscp-arduino/README.md

 ![Connection to Seeed-Studio CAN BUS Shield](seeed-studio_can_bus_shield.jpg)

 Notes:
 - If you use the CAN terminal instead of the sub-d, don't forget to wire GND too!
-It may work over a short distance without, but no guarantee.
+It may work over a short distance, but no guarantee.

 ###Sparkfun CAN-BUS Shield